Major Groups > Gilled Mushrooms > Dark-Spored > Hebeloma > Hebeloma crustuliniforme

 Cap: 3-11 cm; convex, becoming broadly convex, broadly bell-shaped, or flat; slimy when fresh; smooth; whitish, dirty buff, or pale tan--often with a somewhat darker central area; the margin inrolled when young.

-Gills: Attached to the stem, often by a notch; crowded; pale when young, becoming brownish; sometimes with beads of liquid when young and fresh; with whitish edges.
+Gills: Attached to the stem, often by a notch; crowded; pale when young, becoming brownish; sometimes with beads of liquid when young and fresh--and, later, with brownish spots where the beads occurred; with whitish edges.

-Stem: 4-13 cm long; .5-1.5 cm thick; more or less equal, but with a slightly swollen base; finely hairy or smooth; with little flakes of tissue near the apex; without a cortina or ring zone; the base sometimes with white rhizomorphs.
+Stem: 4-13 cm long; 0.5-1.5 cm thick; more or less equal above a slightly swollen base; finely hairy or smooth; with little flakes of tissue near the apex; without a cortina or ring zone; the base sometimes with white rhizomorphs.

 Flesh: Whitish; thick.